Tyuchev/ej_rpi_engine/ChunkWorkflow.md

     * Use axis snap.
 6. Use math to figure out how much to move everything in each axis so it's centered, and do so.
 7. Measure again to check it's centered.
 8. Join all models into one object.
+Make sure the selected and resulting object's rotation is 0.
 9. Cursor to world origin, then both origin and pivot to cursor.
 10. In *edit mode*, rotate chunk so the input direction faces +z.
 11. Remove chunk from any collections and rename it appropriately.